 Blogging is my side hustle of choice.

-I currently make over £1,000 per month blogging and that’s just doing it part time, around a full time office job.
-Believe me when I say there are a lot of full time professional bloggers making many times that!
+I currently make around £2,000 per month blogging and that’s just doing it part time, around a full time office job.
+Believe me when I say there are a lot of full time professional bloggers making many times that.

 I love blogging because it’s the ultimate flexible job.
 Bloggers have no clients, no deadlines, and nobody to tell you what to do.
 You can write about whatever topic inspires you (although if you are serious about making money, here’s a guide to the most profitable niches).